Skinny Dip (novel): Plot summary

 Joey decides to stay with Mick on the island.
-Corbett takes an interest in Ricca and invites her to share some time on his farm in New Zealand.
+Corbett takes an interest in Ricca and invites her to share some time in New Zealand.
 Karl closes the case and moves back to his native Minnesota.
-Tool is left with all the money.
-He decides to spend the first part of it on a veterinarian who removes two bullets from his body, and on a new pickup truck in which he embarks on a trip to Canada.
-He takes along Maureen, who he has rescued from the nursing home at her request, and who wants to see the pelicans migrating.
+Tool is left with all the money, deciding to spend the first part of it on a veterinarian who removes two bullets from his body, and the second on a new pickup truck in which he embarks on a trip to Canada.
+He takes along Maureen, who he has rescued from the nursing home at her request, and wants to see the pelicans migrating.
 Chaz is picked up by the semi-deranged Vietnam veteran.
-In response to Chaz's limp inquiry about what happens next, the veteran replies "Nature, red in tooth and claw."
+In response to Chaz's limp inquiry about what happens next, the veteran replies, "Nature, red in tooth and claw."

 Discussion

 Hiaasen's novels are often classified as "Crime Fiction" (or "environmental thrillers"), but they can also be read as satirical and comic mainstream novels depicting people in difficult and outrageous situations triggered by human weaknesses such as greed, lust, ignorance, or revenge.